xiaoyuxie-vico/CS61B-18spring/README.md

 # CS61B

+Self-learning tracking.

-Notes, lab, projects, and homeworks.
+Content: lab, projects, and homeworks.

+Note: This repository aims to be seen by recruiters rather than students in CS61B.